Kunchikal Falls, The highest waterfalls in India:

 Siddapur a booming town in the Kundapur taluk of Udupi district is by far the location to stay for a visit to Kunchikal Falls, here Prashwini inn is an ideal budget hotel, at just 10 km to this location.

-- Kunchikal falls is located on Mani Dam built across the Varahi River, for an underground hydro-power project, so the area is quite secured.
+- Kunchikal falls is located on Mani Dam built across the Varahi River, for an underground hydro-power project, so the area is entirely secured.
 You have to acquire permission to visit the dam.

 - Located in dense western ghats Forest, do not attempt to reach the top of the falls it is illegal and very dangerous because of cliffs, and highly poisonous snakes like King cobra, Cobra, Indian Krait, and other Poisonous and semi Poisonous snakes.